 An in-house lawyer must be able to explain complex legal issues in a way nonlawyers can understand, Sulzer says.
 If you have a brilliant legal idea or strategy but you are not able to effectively communicate it, that brilliant idea or strategy may never be executed.
 As a legal business partner of choice, you work with the business on solutions and keep your brilliantly drafted and researched legal opinion as a backup, he says.
 Sulzer sees in-house lawyers as in a unique position to connect the dots.

-Alcon’s spinoff from Novartis has presented great opportunities to dive deeply into the medical device business, and Sulzer has been thrilled about the prospects this has presented for his team.
+Alcon’s spinoff from Novartis presents great opportunities to dive deeply into the medical device business, and Sulzer is thrilled about the prospects this presents for his team.
 “It’s important to me to empower team members and see how everyone in the organization makes a positive impact on the success of the organization,” he says.
 Sulzer continues to build the interdisciplinary nature of his team, going back to his holistic approach of adding value to the business.
 “We are continuing to further integrate my team as enablers of the organization by developing expertise and providing legal advice in several connected areas, such as commercial, advertising and promotion, and communications, enabling us to tear down silos to become a more nimble organization,” he explains.

 Norton Rose Fulbright is honored to work with Dr. Stefan Sulzer and the talented legal team at Alcon Inc. Our vision is to provide world-class legal support to our clients through our business principles of Quality, Unity, Integrity and Community.
 Please visit nortonrosefulbright.com to learn more.